Onias III: Politics of the office

-The Seleucid Empire controlled Jerusalem during Onias' tenure and Seleucus IV Philopator (reigned 187–175 BCE) was friendly to the Jews and defrayed all expenses connected with their sanctuary.
+Emperor Seleucus IV Philopator (r.
+187–175 BCE) allowed indigenous worship throughout the empire and defrayed all expenses connected with the Second Temple.
 According to 2 Maccabees, a Hellenizing official of the Temple, Simon, a member of the Tribe of Benjamin, induced Seleucus through his official Heliodorus to plunder the Temple.
 The attempt was unsuccessful and the court never forgave the High Priest.
-When Antiochus IV Epiphanes became king in 175 BCE, Onias was obliged to yield to his own brother, Jason, a Hellenizer.
-According to Josephus, Jason became high priest after the death of Onias, the latter's son being then a minor.
-Josephus strangely identifies the high priest who succeeded Jason as the brother of Onias and Jason, likewise was called Onias, asserting that he did not assume the name of Menelaus until later; for according to this statement there must have been two brothers of the same name.
-While this confusion may be due to the Greek transcription of the related Hebrew names Johanan, Honiyya, and Nehonya, the account of Josephus appears wholly unreliable for this very reason.
+When Antiochus IV Epiphanes succeeded Seleucus IV in 175 BCE, Onias was obliged to yield to his brother, Jason, a Hellenizer, according to 2 Maccabees 4:7 According to Josephus' Antiquities of the Jews, 12:5§1, Jason became high priest after the death of Onias; the latter's son was still a minor.

-According to II Macc. iv.
-26, Menelaus was not an Aaronite, but brother of Simon and thus also a Benjaminite.
-When Menelaus removed some vessels from the Temple to curry favor with the Syrian nobles of the Seleucid Empire, Onias accused him publicly and then fled to the asylum of Daphne, near Antioch, where Menelaus, aided by the royal governor Andronicus, had him secretly assassinated, in defiance of justice and of his oath.
-According to 2 Maccabees, the murdered Onias III was deeply mourned by both Jews and Greeks, and the king also, on his return, wept for him and sentenced Andronicus to death.
+According to 2 Maccabees 4:26–27, Jason was undermined by his brother Menelaus; neither was a Levite, but brothers of Simon and thus Benjaminites.
+When Menelaus removed some vessels from the Temple to curry favor with the Syrian nobles of the Seleucid Empire, Onias accused him publicly.
+Then Onias fled to Daphne near Antioch, where Menelaus, aided by the royal governor Andronicus, had him secretly assassinated in defiance of justice and his oath.
+According to 2 Maccabees 4: 29-39, the murdered Onias III was deeply mourned by both Jews and Greeks, and the king also, on his return, wept for him and sentenced Andronicus to death.

+However, Josephus contradicts this in The Jewish War, where Onias did not flee until the aftermath of the Sixth Syrian War, when the Seleucids, possibly in reaction to a local revolt, sent troops that defiled the Temple and sealed it shut about 167 BCE.
+Josephus says Onias fled to Ptolemaic Egypt, where he was appointed to an important local office under Pharoah Ptolemy VI Philometor.
+As an official of the Heliopolite Nome, he established Leontopolis, where he built a replica Temple to Yahweh and was its High Priest since the Temple in Jerusalem was sealed and no sacrifices were being offered there.